jlkump/rpg-helper/README.md

 The *Wiki* of a *Ruleset*, *Setting*, and *Game* provide note-taking functionality similar to that of Obsidian, where the user writes down notes in the Markdown format with some extended functionality for displaying things aesthetically in a *Wiki* format.
 All notes are simply stored as Markdown and parsed to provide extended functionality, such as hyper-links between notes, image display, and stat display.

 ## Architecture

-### Data Model
+The core architecture is discussed in extensive detail in the [Architecture](./github/Architecture.md) file.
+At a high level ...

 ## Contribution
 ### Getting Started
 If you would like to contribute to this project, clone this repo and download the Rust toolchain.
+Contributors will have access to the GitHub project to pick up larger tasks in particular while those not given contributor access can provide bug fixes and assorted improvements.

 The project's front-end uses Trunk, a Rust package that runs the Yew web client locally.
 Other than that, the Cargo.toml file should handle all dependencies.